 Summary of how we use your data

-- Senti Tech Limited (“Senti” / “we” / “us”) uses your personal data to track and analyse data recorded by our smart garment, and by you via our web and mobile apps, including for use in research projects and studies and with healthcare professionals.
+- Senti Tech Limited (“Senti” / “we” / “us”) uses your personal data to provide you with clinical services, including monitoring and analysis of data recorded by our smart garment and by you via our web and mobile apps.
+Where you have given consent, this includes using your data in research projects and studies and with healthcare professionals.

 - Data is shared with medical, health or other professionals you authorise to have access to your data.
 If you are taking part in a research study, project or programme your data may be sent to an international dataset or repository outside of the country in which you reside.
 We will rely on your voluntary, informed consent, and you will be clearly informed if your data will be used in this way.